Lyme Disease Vocal Cord Paralysis: A Rare but Treatable Cause

-Lyme disease vocal cord paralysis is an uncommon but clinically important presentation.
-Neurologic Lyme disease can affect the nerves controlling the vocal cords, leading to hoarseness, voice changes, or even loss of voice in some patients.
+Lyme disease vocal cord paralysis is an uncommon but clinically important presentation caused by neurologic involvement of the nerves controlling the vocal cords.

 Evidence Linking Lyme Disease to Vocal Cord Paralysis

-Case Reports Highlight Treatable Cause
+Case Reports Highlight a Treatable Cause

 Why This Diagnosis May Be Missed

-Vocal cord paralysis is most commonly attributed to malignancy, surgical injury, or idiopathic causes.
-As a result, infectious causes like Lyme disease may be overlooked.
+Vocal cord paralysis is most often attributed to malignancy, surgical injury, or idiopathic causes.

-For a broader overview of symptoms that may overlap with other conditions, see Lyme disease symptoms.
+For a broader overview, see Lyme disease symptoms.

 Clinical Perspective